matitalatina/roda/README.md

 ### DB

 The tasks in order to scale the database really depend on its usage and queries used on it.

 First thing to do is host the DB on cloud like [Amazon RDS](https://aws.amazon.com/rds/).
 If we have lot of reads we can leverage on [RDS read replicas](https://aws.amazon.com/rds/details/read-replicas/).
 If we have high write throughput we can scale up vertically using more powerful instances.

-Another solution that helps scaling the db is partition measurement tables based on timestamp and car id.
+Another solution that helps scaling the db is partition the "measurement" table based on `timestamp` and `car_id`.
 So we don't end up with a single huge table.
-DB partitioning requires more informations to be effective: I think lot of users uses more often latest data so this partition can be very effective.
+DB partitioning requires more informations to be effective: I think lot of users use more often latest data so this partition can be very effective.

 #### NoSQL

 If we don't use lot of joins, [ACID](https://en.wikipedia.org/wiki/ACID) properties are not a requirement, we are paying to much, and all the options above aren't enough to scale up properly, we can switch to a NoSQL database like MongoDB.
-Using it we don't have to use a fixed schema and more importantly we can shard the measurement collection to scale horizontally.
+Using it we don't have to use a fixed schema and more importantly we can shard the "measurement" collection to scale horizontally.

 ## FAQ